Family caregivers

-Family caregivers (also known as “family carers”) are “relatives, friends, or neighbors who provide assistance related to an underlying physical or mental disability for at-home care delivery and assist in the activities of daily living (ADLs) who are unpaid and have no formal training to provide those services.”
+Family caregivers (also known as "family carers") are "relatives, friends, or neighbors who provide assistance related to an underlying physical or mental disability for at-home care delivery and assist in the activities of daily living (ADLs) who are unpaid and have no formal training to provide those services."

 A recent study says that 26.5% of all American adults today are family caregivers.
-A 2012 report by the Alzheimer’s Association states that 15 million of those family caregivers are caring for a person with Alzheimer’s disease or another dementia.
+A 2012 report by the Alzheimer's Association states that 15 million of those family caregivers are caring for a person with Alzheimer's disease or another dementia.
 The value of the voluntary, "unpaid" caregiving service provided by caregivers was estimated at $310 billion in 2006 — almost twice as much as was actually spent on home care and nursing services combined.
 By 2009, about 61.6 million caregivers were providing "unpaid" care at a value that had increased to an estimated $450 billion.
 It is projected that nearly one in five United States citizens will be 65 years of age or older by the year 2030.
 By 2050 this older population is expected to double in size.

 Family caregiver experience

-A 2011 survey of family caregivers in the United States found that almost half (46%) take on tasks that are traditionally considered “nursing” or “medical,” such as injections, wound care, and operating medical equipment and monitors.
-While the family caregivers’ assumption of such responsibilities is not new, the frequency may have increased over time due to shorter hospital stays, adults living longer with significant ailments, and technological and health care improvements allowing more nursing or medical care to be provided at home.
-This trend has implications for families, patients, family caregivers’ workplaces, health care organizations, and insurers, including Medicare and Medicaid.
+A 2011 survey of family caregivers in the United States found that almost half (46%) take on tasks that are traditionally considered "nursing" or "medical", such as injections, wound care, and operating medical equipment and monitors.
+While the family caregivers' assumption of such responsibilities is not new, the frequency may have increased over time due to shorter hospital stays, adults living longer with significant ailments, and technological and health care improvements allowing more nursing or medical care to be provided at home.
+This trend has implications for families, patients, family caregivers' workplaces, health care organizations, and insurers, including Medicare and Medicaid.
 A survey by AARP in 2010 states that "29% of the U.S. adult population, or 65.7 million people, are caregivers, including 31% of all households.
 These caregivers provide an average of 20 hours of care per week."

 1.4 million children ages 8 to 18 provide care for an adult relative; 72% are caring for a parent or grandparent.
 Fortunately, most are not the sole caregiver.
-30% of family caregivers caring for seniors are themselves aged 65 or over; another 15% are between the ages of 45 to 54.
+30% of family caregivers caring for seniors are themselves aged 65 or over; another 15% are between the ages of 45 and 54.